-Paul Manafort To Serve Total Of More Than 7 Years Following D.C.
-Guilty Plea
+Paul Manafort Sentenced To 3.5 More Years In Prison; New State Indictment Announced

 Manafort's attorneys nonetheless argued that he had shown contrition by admitting guilt and that he has been struggling against an unfair and incorrect portrayal of himself in the press.

 The political environment since Manafort's indictment has been "very harsh," attorney Kevin Downing told the judge.
-The only reason for the case was Manafort's tenure as chairman of President Trump's successful campaign in 2016.
+The only reason for the case was Manafort's tenure as chairman of Trump's successful campaign in 2016.

 "But for a short stint as campaign manager in a presidential election, I don't think we'd be here today," Downing said.